javadr/ParsiLaTeX-Code-Save/README.md

 # ParsiLaTeX Code Save
-A Firefox ADD-ONS which saves the code section of the [ParsiLaTeX](qa.parsilatex.com) by double-clicking
+A Firefox ADD-ONS which saves the code section of the [ParsiLaTeX](qa.parsilatex.com) by double-clicking.
+It also supports StackExchange Network.

 # Introduction